civio/medicamentalia/_articles/contraceptives/data.en.md

 <div class="container page-content">
 <div class="page-content-container" markdown="1">

-But contraceptive use is not homogeneous between countries or social classes.
+But contraceptive use is not homogeneous between countries or across social classes.
 The economic situation, cultural context, availability of pharmacies, and public policies determine the most popular method in each country.
 </div>
 </div>